eProsima/Fast-DDS-monitor/docs/rst/ros/galactic/galactic.rst

 Statistical data
 ^^^^^^^^^^^^^^^^

-To show statistical data about the communication between the :code:`talker` and the :code:`listener`.
-Follow the steps to :ref:`tutorial_create_dynamic_series` and see this statistical data graphically in a real time chart.
+To show statistical data about the communication between the :code:`talker` and the :code:`listener`, follow the steps to :ref:`tutorial_create_dynamic_series` and plot this statistical data in a real time chart.

 .. figure:: /rst/figures/screenshots/galactic_tutorial/statistics.png
     :align: center